jason-ash/jtash/src/posts/20220311-riddler-dice.md

 ## So how does it work?

+To test my theory, I created a list of all possible groups of four numbers we could choose, from (2, 3, 4, 5) to (9, 10, 11, 12) and everything in between.
+I had code that would give me the `win_rate` of a group of numbers, so I looped through each of the groups, calculated their win rates, and returned a sorted list of results.
 Finally, I had written enough code and felt like I understood the problem well enough to trust my solution.
-Instead of assuming or using heuristics, I used a brute force approach to test the win rate of every combination of four numbers we could pick, from (2, 3, 4, 5) through (9, 10, 11, 12).
-I was surprised by the result at first, especially after the earlier assumptions I had made about this problem, but it's hard to argue with an exhaustive search of all possibilities!
+Instead of assuming or using heuristics, I knew that this brute force approach left nothing up for discussion.
+It's hard to argue with an exhaustive search of all possibilities!

 I created a Python dictionary where each key is a group of four numbers I could pick, and the value is the number of wins I would expect out of the 1296 total rolls.
 Here are the top 10 results: